-Before the Bell: What every Canadian investor needs to know today
+What every Canadian investor needs to know today

 Equity Markets

-Bay Street futures signalled a lower start Wednesday as earnings from some of Canada's biggest corporate names continued to flood in.
-On Wall Street, futures were mostly flat with investors weighing a report that the implementation of the U.S. business tax cut could be delayed.
+Shares of Snapchat operator Snap fell 9.2 per cent in premarket trading after China's Tencent took a 12-per-cent stake.
+The stock had fallen nearly 20 per cent earlier, a day after Snap reported much-slower-than expected advertising revenue and user growth.

+Investors are nervous about the potential outcome of a Republican plan to cut corporate taxes, unveiled last week.
+As well as slashing the corporate rate to 20 per cent from 35 per cent, the bill would eliminate many tax breaks and is expected to face opposition from interest groups.

-The Washington Post, citing unnamed sources, reported this week that Senate Republican leaders are considering a one-year delay in implementing major corporate tax cuts to comply with senate rules.
+Senate Republican leaders are considering a one-year delay in the implementation of a major corporate tax cut to comply with Senate rules, The Washington Post reported on Tuesday, citing unidentified sources.

+"I do expect the tax bill to be watered down," said Scott Brown, chief economist at Raymond James.

+"My concern is that the market has fully factored in that a tax bill is going to come to pass and this is still a very difficult road to get this done and there's not a whole lot of time."

 "The U.S. stocks and the dollar were pulled lower on news that Senate Republicans may delay the implementation of Donald Trump's corporate tax cut plans," LCG senior market analyst Ipek Ozkardeskaya said in a note.
 "It is the same story, but a different day."